Last updated: April 2022

 Billy Milligan was a man known in the 1970s for living with multiple personality disorder.
 He claimed to have 24 different people in his head.
 The world has found out about Billy in the 1980s, after the book by Daniel Keyes, The Minds of Billy Milligan, came out.

 From a college student who writes essays to a pro writer, every person struggles for recognition.

 Please don’t argue:

 Recognition is among the basic human instincts, so if you believe that dependence on others’ opinions is beneath your dignity, please press CTRL+W. (And if you are a writer crafting masterpieces with zero hassle, a small ‘x’ at the right top of this tab is for you.) 🙂

 For those open to fresh thoughts and creative ideas, welcome:

 Thanks to the above-mentioned Billy Milligan, I’m here to share a remarkable story precipitating the unique technique we can use for writing ideas’ generation.

 → Expert roundup: how to improve the education system in the US?

 → From the student’s point of view

-Pearson, an education assessment service, recently released The Learning Curve 2014.
-With information gathered by The Economist Intelligence Unit, extensive desk research and interviews with several of the world’s education leaders, the report outlines each nation’s ability to prepare students for the modern workforce.
+Back in 2014, Pearson released their Learning Curve.
+This education assessment service gathered the information of The Economist Intelligence Unit, did extensive desk research, and interviewed the world’s education leaders to report each nation’s ability to prepare students for the modern workforce.